wbamberg/idl-reference/docs/nsITableEditor.md

 </table>

 ### getCellDataAt(aTable, aRowIndex, aColIndex, aCell, aStartRowIndex, aStartColIndex, aRowSpan, aColSpan, aActualRowSpan, aActualColSpan, aIsSelected) ###
- Get a cell at cellmap grid coordinates and associated data
+<code> Get a cell at cellmap grid coordinates and associated data
 A cell that spans across multiple cellmap locations will
   be returned multiple times, once for each location it occupies
 Examine the returned aStartRowIndex and aStartColIndex to see